Civic Events funding

 Financial Information

-• Demonstration of the capacity of the organization to lead the event
+• Shows that the organization can lead the event

 17%